Unfolding-Machines/pumc-info-hub/docs/faq-tips.md

 - Mark important characters and locations as plot nodes for more dynamic prompts.
 - Don’t worry about perfection—embrace improvisation!
 - Change plot focus or track type as your needs change.

----

-For more help, see the [How to Play](how-to-play.md) guide or join the community!